gpakosz/.tmux/README.md

 - whenever a plugin introduces a variable to be used in `status-left` or `status-right`, you can use it in `tmux_conf_theme_status_left` and `tmux_conf_theme_status_right` variables, see instructions above 👆
-- ⚠️ do not add `set -g @plugin 'tmux-plugins/tpm'`
+- ⚠️ do not add `set -g @plugin 'tmux-plugins/tpm'` to any configuration file
-- ⚠️ do not add `run '~/.tmux/plugins/tpm/tpm'` to `~/.tmux.conf` or your
+- ⛔️ do not add `run '~/.tmux/plugins/tpm/tpm'` to any configuration file
-- `~/.tmux.conf.local` copy ← people who are used to alter `.tmux.conf` to add TPM support will have to adapt their configuration

 ⚠️ The TPM bindings differ slightly from upstream:
   - installing plugins: `<prefix> + I`
   - uninstalling plugins: `<prefix> + Alt + u`
   - updating plugins: `<prefix> + u`

-See `~/.tmux.conf.local` for instructions.
+See the sample `.local` customization file for instructions.

 [TPM]: https://github.com/tmux-plugins/tpm